 Best For: Dry rocky trails.
 Front tire only.
 Tubeless.

-How to Choose the Best MTB Tire for You
+How to Choose the Best Mountain Bike Tires

 When choosing your mountain bike tires there are quite few factors to consider.
-Some relate to your bike and tires themselves like wheel size, carcass, and compound.
+Some relate to your bike and tires themselves like wheel size, casing, and compound.

 The second reason is that stock tires are often cheap versions made from hard compound rubber that will not give you particularly good grip.